Kiko, Crown Princess of Japan

-As active working members of the imperial family, Kiko and Fumihito's schedule includes attending summits, and organizational and global event meetings.
-The couple has particularly represented the Japanese imperial house in ceremonies involving heads of state and VIPs abroad.
-Kiko's imperial patronages cluster around medical, science and children's causes.
+As active working members of the imperial family, Kiko and Crown Prince Fumihito regularly participate in official duties, including attendance at summits, organizational meetings, and international events.
+They frequently represent the Imperial Household at ceremonies involving heads of state and other dignitaries abroad.
+Kiko’s patronages focus primarily on medical, scientific, and children’s welfare initiatives.

 Early life

 Kiko was born at Shizuoka Saiseikai General Hospital in Suruga-ku, Shizuoka, Japan.
-She is the eldest daughter of Tatsuhiko Kawashima (1940–2021) and his wife, Kazuyo Sugimoto.
+She is the eldest daughter of Tatsuhiko Kawashima (1940–2021) and his wife, Kazuyo Sugimoto (born 1942).
 The family moved to Philadelphia in 1967 while her father attended the University of Pennsylvania.
-He earned a doctorate at University of Pennsylvania in 1971 in regional science and later taught there.
+He earned a doctorate at the University of Pennsylvania in 1971 in regional science and later taught there.

 Kiko attended elementary and high school in Vienna, Austria, when her father became the chief researcher at the International Institute for Applied Systems Analysis (IIASA) in Laxenburg, Austria, where he studied spatial science and NGO activities.
 The future princess became fluent in English and German.
 In 1972, they moved back to Japan, where her father taught economics at Gakushuin University in Tokyo.
-She lived with her parents and brother in a small on-campus apartment in Tokyo.
-She graduated from the Department of Psychology in the Faculty of Letters of Gakushuin University with a Bachelor of Letters degree in Psychology in 1989 and received a Master of Humanities degree in Social Psychology from the Graduate School of Gakushuin University in 1995.
-She received the PhD degree in Humanities from Ochanomizu University.
+She lived with her parents and younger brother in a small on-campus apartment in Tokyo.
+She graduated from the Department of Psychology in the Faculty of Letters of Gakushuin University with a Bachelor of Letters degree in psychology in 1989 and received a Master of Humanities degree in social psychology from the Graduate School of Gakushuin University in 1995.
+She received a Doctor of Philosophy degree in humanities from Ochanomizu University.

 She participated in the Ship for Southeast Asian and Japanese Youth Program (SSEAYP) in 1987 and continues to be a supporter of the program.